alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-sharing-same-places-worship-with-kafirs.md

 8- Al-Bukhari narrated in his Sahih on the authority of Um Salamah (may Allah be pleased with her) who said, "Whenever Allah’s Messenger (peace be upon him) finished his prayers, the women would get up and he (peace be upon him) would stay on for a while in his place before getting up."
 According to another narration in the Sahih of Al-Bukhari, "When the Messenger of Allah finished his prayers, women would go back to their houses before he left the Masjid."
 In a third narration, "When women finished their prayers, they would rise and leave while the Prophet (peace be upon him) and men prayed with him would stay on for a while.
 When the Prophet (peace be upon him) rose, they would rise with him."
 Clearly, the Prophet inhibited the practical gathering of men and women even at the pure places of worship, thus prohibiting this act in other places is most worthy of prohibition.

-9- Al-Tabarany narrated in Al-Mu'jam Al-Kabir on the authority of Ma'qil ibn Yasar (may Allah be pleased with him) that the Prophet (peace be upon him) said, "It is better for one of you to be pierced by a steel pin in the head than to touch a foreign woman unlawful to touch." [^13] Al-Haythamy judged this Hadith in Majma` Al-Zawa'id stating, 'It is narrated by the reliable and trustworthy narrators approved by Al-Bukhari and Muslim.'
+9- Al-Tabarany narrated in Al-Mu'jam Al-Kabir on the authority of Ma'qil ibn Yasar (may Allah be pleased with him) that the Prophet (peace be upon him) said, "It is better for one of you to be pierced by a steel pin in the head than to touch a foreign woman unlawful to touch." [^13] Al-Haythamy judged this Hadith in Majma' Al-Zawa'id stating, 'It is narrated by the reliable and trustworthy narrators approved by Al-Bukhari and Muslim.'
 According to Al-Mundhiry in "Al-Targhib wa Al-Tarhib", 'Its narrators are reliable and trustworthy."

 10- Al-Tabarany also narrated on the authority of Abu Umamah (may Allah be pleased with him) that the Prophet (peace be upon him) said, It is better for a man to rub his shoulder against a pig covered with filth than to rub it against a shoulder of a non-Mahram woman unlawful for him to touch.
 Evidently, the Prophet (peace be upon him) forbids a man from touching a woman if he is not a Mahram (spouse or permanently unmarriageable relative), as it leads to evil consequences.
 Free intermixing is forbidden for the same reason.
 A careful look at the previous discussion makes it clear that intermixing between men and women is conducive to Fitnah (enticement and temptation).
 Exceptions are only made under necessity like intermixing of men and women at the two Holy Masjids in Makkah and Madinah.
 We pray Allah to guide the stray Muslims, increase the guidance of the faithful among them, grant success to their rulers to enjoin right and forbid wrong, and punish the guilty.
 He is All-Hearer, Ever Near and Responsive.
 End of quote.